mosajjal/ircbackdoor/README.md

 * [Gcat](https://github.com/byt3bl33d3r/gcat), which uses Gmail as backend
 * [Twittor](https://github.com/PaulSec/twittor), A fully featured backdoor that uses Twitter as a C&C server

+# Notes

+* Fork me, star me, give me pull requests, whatever but I think you shouldn't clone my repo for your use.
+It's only one file.
+Just copy it !

+* Take a look at the code.
+Half (all?) the help and documentaiton is in there